mdda/mdda.github.io/_posts/OSS/2016-11-30-fedora25-xfce-live-vs-me.md

 ### Printer installation (depending on location)

-For Brother Multifunction printers, mostly follow the instructions in [my previous blog entry](http://blog.mdda.net/oss/2015/06/08/brother-multifunction-printer), except for this slight change :
+For Brother Multifunction printers, mostly follow the instructions in [my previous blog entry](/oss/2015/06/08/brother-multifunction-printer), except for the ```rpm``` packages now have slightly different names.

+These should be installed *before* installing the scanner driver:

 {% highlight bash %}
 dnf install sane-backends sane-backends-drivers-scanners
 {% endhighlight %}

+Note that the printer/CUPS controls can also be accessed at [http://localhost:631/](http://localhost:631/).